 To set up an alert for a detector, continue with the following steps:

-- In the Trigger name box, enter a name for the trigger.
+- In the Trigger name box, optionally enter a name for the trigger or edit the default name.

 To define rule matches for the alert, select security rules, severity levels, and tags.